AugurProject/augur-core/README.md

 	# 60% of votes -- need to get the cycle length parameters right
 	# rapid rbcr anytime to vote i'm alive if <60% of people vote after a few cycles or something
 	# max number of owners in a branch of rep.

-### Version 0.2 (Markets Upgrades):
-	# need to check that event hasn't started to be in the new voting batch yet!!!!
-	# alpha should have a range of acceptable values